Consumer information for US students:

 Credits can only be transferred from an IMED-listed medical school;

-The courses for which credits are transferred must be completed within the appropriate time frame.
+The courses for which credits are transferred must be completed within the required time.

-The deadline for exemption requests is 7 days before each semester begins.
-The requests supported with any necessary supplementary documentation should be e-mailed to appropriate registrars or submitted at the Front Desk for processing.
+The deadline for exemption requests is 7 days before the start of each semester.
+Requests, together with any necessary supplementary documentation, should be e-mailed to the competent registrars or filed at the Front Desk for processing.

-Each student receives a written Dean’s decision including relevant justification
+Each student receives a written and justified decision from the Dean

 - University regulations